Couple on 1st date breaks into church to play piano

-HENDERSONVILLE, Tenn.
+HENDERSONVILLE, T.N.
 (WKRN) – A couple’s first date in Hendersonville, Tennessee, turned into a church burglary.
 And then a trip to jail.

 Police in Hendersonville said the two people, identified as a 19-year-old female and a 20-year-old male, were on their first date when they broke into the Indian Lake Peninsula Church at around 12:50 a.m. on Thursday morning.